Vincent-lau/fynesse/README.md

 I am sure there are a ton of other useful features that I have never thought about, or even some that sound promising but did not have time to look into, such as distances to city centre, time from a particular point, etc.

+## Thinking about tests

+During the time I refactored my code, I find myself spending quite a bit of time clicking through each cell in the notebook, testing whether the refactor break any existing functionalties.
+There is merit in automating this process, I believe.
+Stealing ideas from software engineering, regression test can be useful by simply asking each function to do a simple task and then each time the codebase changes we can see if our functions are still functioning.

+Sanity checks can be useful as well, I encountered some negative value prediction while I was writing my prediction function and did not notice that until later on because I was overwhelmed by the bunch of other outputs.
+So sanity check can be useful for some functions.

+"Progression" test may not be useful for the address part as this part is all about trying to address a particular question, but might be useful for access and assess.
+For access, we might want to check availability of the data, although this can be hard to automate if there is legal/ethical issues.
+For assess, we might want to do some fuzz testing to protect against feature invalid values that are going to be included in the dataset.